Home delivery in the Waco area: $35.00 Order min. & $5.00 Delivery fee

 Our farm and processing center are located between Crawford, McGregor, and Speegleville outside of Waco, Texas.

-Our milk is produced by cows right here in McLennan county and then it is sent out within 48 hours or less to consumers across Texas.
+Our milk is produced by cows right here in McLennan county and is then sent out within 48 hours or less to consumers across Texas.

 Our low temperature pasteurized non-homogenized milk is the closest to farm fresh raw milk that you can buy on grocery store shelves.